 Another use of the business model is as a means of communication.
 Communicating with your staff about how the company is organised and what is possible, using a common language that is both concise and visual.

 The business model is also used to communicate with potential investors.
 It's a direct, to-the-point method of communication that focuses on the nodal points of a business whose primary objective is to make decisions quickly and well.
-Admittedly, "fast and well" may seem contradictory, but ultimately, the acceleration of societal change brought about by digital technology is pushing us in this direction.
+Admittedly, 'fast and well' may seem antithetical, but ultimately, the acceleration of societal change brought about by digital technology is pushing us in this direction.

 The business model as a source of innovation